 Ohio State University Extension's Family and Consumer Sciences (FCS) program promotes healthy living.
 Mindfulness is not a new concept, but along with topics like healthy eating and exercise, it is gaining recognition as part of a healthy lifestyle in the United States.
 OSU Extension offers an overview on the science behind the art of mindfulness as well as the health benefits of stress reduction.
-Practicing mindfulness has short-term and long-term benefits, starting with an immediate sense of calm, but reducing anxiety, depression, stress, and even chronic pain over time.
+Practicing mindfulness has short-term and long-term benefits, starting with an immediate sense of calm, as well as reducing anxiety, depression, stress, and even chronic pain over time.

 WHAT IS MINDFULNESS?